fareirfan/employee-attendance-powerbi-dashboard/README.md

 ## 💡 Solution

-Designed and built a **first-of-its-kind attendance analytics dashboard** for the mentioned department.
-The pipeline began with a manual extraction of access card entry/exit logs from the ACMS software at the security office, followed by data cleansing and EDA in Excel, and culminated in an interactive Power BI dashboard that gave engineering managers on-demand visibility into their workforce.
+Designed and built a **first-of-its-kind attendance analytics dashboard** for the respective department.
+The pipeline began with a manual extraction of access card entry/exit logs from the ACMS software at the security office, followed by data cleansing and EDA in Excel, and culminated in an interactive Power BI dashboard that gave respective department managers on-demand visibility into their workforce.

 ---